PubMatic/OpenWrap/README.md

 ## Check Out

-The source files include adapters for all our integrated partners listed in below section.
-Developer has to include only the required partners while building and generating a tag using options explained in build section.
+The source files include adapters for all of the current header tag integrations.
+The developer only has to include the required adapters while building and generating a tag using the instructions below.

 ## Build

-The checked out source contains adapters for below partners.
+The checked out source contains adapters for following header tags:

 1. AdForm
 2. AppNexus